benbarth/hacktoberfest-swag/README.md

 Hacktoberfest® encourages participation in the open source community.

-In all of the hacktoberfest excitement, many companies want to join the celebration by rewarding their contributors with even more swag!
+In all of the Hacktoberfest excitement, many companies want to join the celebration by rewarding their contributors with even more swag!
 That's why we're here!

 ### The purpose of this list is to incentivise meaningful contributions.
 If you intend to make low-value changes -- just for swag. *Don't.*